jonatankruszewski/m100-mongodb/notes.md

 - [X] Apply Patterns.
 - [ ] Draw an Entity-Relationship Diagram.

-### Describing a workload.
+### Describing a workload

 - First step of our methodology.
 - List of operations, queries.
 For example, Coffee to deliver to stores.
 Quantify amount.
 Qualify the time, is it critial?
 What is the latency needed?
 What is the writeConcern needed?
 From which node to read?
 - Is it a critical write?
 - Usually one or two operations will stand out